thecaptncode/IoTDisplay/README.md

 ![Image of display](https://raw.githubusercontent.com/thecaptncode/IoTDisplay/master/Hardware1.jpg)

-Currently, this is a work in progress.
-Additional details are soon to come.
+The full documentation can be found in the [project Wiki.](https://github.com/thecaptncode/IoTDisplay/wiki)

 ### Installation

-The installation information can be found in the [project Wiki](https://github.com/thecaptncode/IoTDisplay/wiki/Installation).
+The installation information can be found [here.](https://github.com/thecaptncode/IoTDisplay/wiki/Installation).